oveddan/site/content/portfolio/liquisynth/index.md

 ]
 ---

-The Liquisynth is a musical instrument and live performance that was created for the NIME class at ITP and Creating for Interactive Media taught by Morton Subotnick.
-It modulates sounds in response to the characteristics of liquids as they mix, as a combination of randomness and control.
+The Liquisynth is a musical instrument and live performance that modulates sounds in response to the characteristics of liquids as they mix, as a combination of randomness and control.

 <!--more-->

 {{< vimeo 306609248 >}}

 ---

+The Liquisynth was created for the NIME class at ITP and Creating for Interactive Media taught by Morton Subotnick.

 > Playing a modular is a bit like cooking with many ingredients, tasting and sampling along the way until arriving at the precise combination that produces a delicious result.
 I think of randomness as a spice, and just as you wouldn't want to throw a whole fistful of salt into a salad dressing, you want to use care to set the limits for any control voltage operation, to tweak it like a fine chef.